Statisticians in the Pharmaceutical Industry

+History

 PSI is a non-profit organisation formed in 1977 which was later converted to a company limited by guarantee, a process which was completed in January 2003.
 PSI achieves its vision by providing a forum for regular discussion of statistics and matters relating to the practice of statistics in the pharmaceutical industry, as well as promoting good statistical practice within the industry.

 PSI's membership is around 1000 statisticians from across the Pharmaceutical Industry and academia.
 About 80% of these are UK based.
 PSI hosts an annual three day conference for its members, as well as several one-day meetings and training courses.
 It publishes a quarterly newsletter "SPIN" and sponsors the international journal "Pharmaceutical Statistics", published by John Wiley & Sons.

 PSI is a member of the European Federation of Statisticians in the Pharmaceutical Industry (EFSPI).

 PSI Conference

-Since 1978 PSI has held a conference annually, usually in England.
-On five occasions the conference has been held outside England (in Cardiff, Brussels, Glasgow, Berlin and Amsterdam).
-The full list of conference locations is listed below:
+PSI has held an annual conference every year since 1978.
+In its early years the conference was typically held at an English university, but later moved to hotel conference facilities.
+The first conference to be held outside the United Kingdom was in 2008, but since then the venue has tended to alternate between the UK and other European venues outside the UK.
+The full list of conference locations is shown below: